AOx0/py-ColoTester/README.md

 ## How it works

 1. You are given a series of tasks (tests).
-Each tests has a small explanation, the rules and requisites your function must follow and an example of the inputs and outputs you should get.
-With this information you have to write a function (like you want), make sure you follow all requisites.
+Each test has a small explanation, the rules and requisites your function must follow, and an example of the inputs and outputs you should get.
+With this information, you have to write a function (like you want) that follows all requisites.
 2. When you think you're done it's time to test the function.
-When testing, Tester gives various inputs and parameters that are already verified and checks that all outputs are correct, with this method you have to make real programation.
+When testing, Tester gives various inputs and parameters that are already verified and checks that all outputs are correct, with this method you have to make real Programmation.

-*NOTE: Everytime you use Tester in your files its gonna look and try to update himself.
-If any module is missing for it to work it will also intall that automatically.*
+*NOTE: Every time you use Tester in your files it's gonna look and try to update himself.
+If any module is missing for it to work it will also install that automatically.*